PurpleAvatar/multiscale_2/index.md

       <div class="container">
         <h2>Jane Doe</h2>
         <p class="title">CEO &amp; Founder</p>
-        <p>[Phillip Compeau](http://compeau.cbd.cmu.edu) is an Associate Teaching Professor and the Assistant Department Head for Education in the [Computational Biology Department](http://cbd.cmu.edu) in Carnegie Mellon University's School of Computer Science.
+        <p markdown="1"> [Phillip Compeau](http://compeau.cbd.cmu.edu) is an Associate Teaching Professor and the Assistant Department Head for Education in the [Computational Biology Department](http://cbd.cmu.edu) in Carnegie Mellon University's School of Computer Science.
 He directs the [undergraduate program in computational biology](http://www.cbd.cmu.edu/education/bs-in-computational-biology/), co-directs the Precollege Program in Computational Biology (http://www.cbd.cmu.edu/education/pre-college-program-in-computational-biology/), and serves as Assistant Director of the Master's in Computational Biology program (http://www.cmu.edu/ms-compbio/).

 Phillip is passionate about open online education, and his education projects have reached hundreds of thousands of learners around the world.
 He is the co-author of Bioinformatics Algorithms: An Active Learning Approach (http://bioinformaticsalgorithms.org), which has been adopted in over 140 institutions around the world.
 This textbook powers the popular Bioinformatics Specialization on Coursera (https://www.coursera.org/specializations/bioinformatics).
 He co-founded the learning platform Rosalind (http://rosalind.info) for learning programming, bioinformatics, and algorithms through independent problem solving.
 Finally, Phillip is the founder of Programming for Lovers (http://compeau.cbd.cmu.edu/programming-for-lovers/), an online course in introductory programming motivated by fun scientific applications.</p>
         <p>example@example.com</p>